Mating: Protists

 Protists are a large group of diverse eukaryotic microorganisms, mainly unicellular animals and plants, that do not form tissues.
 The earliest eukaryotes were likely protists.
-Mating and sexual reproduction are widespread among extant eukaryotes including protists such as Paramecium and Chlamydomonas.
-In many eukaryotic species, mating is promoted by sex pheromones including the protist Blepharisma japonicum.
-Based on a phylogenetic analysis, Dacks and Roger proposed that facultative sex was present in the common ancestor of all eukaryotes.
+Mating and sexual reproduction are widespread among existing eukaryotes.
+In many eukaryotic species, mating is promoted by sex pheromones.
+Based on phylogenetic analysis, its proposed that facultative sex was present in the common ancestor of all eukaryotes and is widely utilized in protists.